LeMU-Haruka/APEX-SUPERB/README.md

 1. Use Hugging Face datasets directly by specifying the repo name as `{task_name}`
 2. Save local data in the `local_datasets` directory using the same structure as `{task_name}`

+Therefore, all tasks in [DYNAMIC-SUPERB](https://huggingface.co/DynamicSuperb) can directly run on our framework.

 ## 📝 Citation

 ```bibtex